This blog may contain affiliate links. Read our disclosure policy for more info.

 Here, not only will you get to learn all the secrets behind the creation of this quirky, colorful set, but you will take in incredible views of the Kaimai Ranges as you walk around it.
 Visit the Hobbit Holes, the Mill, and even grab a drink at the Green Dragon Inn.
 Lord of the Rings fans will know exactly what I’m talking about!

-If you’re renting a car in New Zealand (we always use Discover Cars), then I highly recommend driving here yourself from Auckland.
-It’s a long day, but the good thing is you can add on the famed Waitomo Caves to your road trip.
+If you’re renting a car in Auckland (we always use Discover Cars), then I highly recommend driving here yourself from Auckland.
+You can add it onto a road trip from Auckland to Rotorua or plan for a longer day if you’re returning to Auckland.
+The good thing is you can add on the famed Waitomo Caves to your road trip.
 At these unique caves, you will be amazed by the thousands of magical glowworms that light up the caves as you pass through the cave network in a boat!

 Combining two of New Zealand’s must-see attractions will certainly be a day to remember.
 I would allow 12 hours for this trip, because you will be driving for a total of 5.5 hours (458 km)!

-If you don’t fancy driving yourself, consider this highly recommended tour which visits both Hobbiton and the Waitomo Caves as well as the majestic Cathedral Caves.
+If you don’t fancy driving yourself, there are lots of great Hobbiton tours from Auckland to choose from.
+I highly recommended this tour which visits both Hobbiton and the Waitomo Caves as well as the majestic Cathedral Caves.
 It’s a full-day tour (allow 11 hours) and includes round-trip transport from Auckland CBD hotels.
 What’s great too is that it’s a small group tour so you will have the full attention of your knowledgeable guide.

 Hot Tip: For an even better trip, consider renting a motorhome in Auckland – here’s what you should know before you book!
 Or, rent a campervan in Auckland which are cheaper than motorhomes!